clasp-developers/externals-clasp/README.md

+# externals-clasp
-#externals-clasp - an auxiliary repo to assist building Clasp on systems that don't provide llvm/clang4.0 through their package manager
+## An auxiliary repo to assist building Clasp on systems that don't provide llvm/clang4.0 through their package manager
 ===============

 Updated June 29, 2017: